 Combine the tomatoes, wine, 1/4 cup of oil, 1 Tbsp. of the garlic, 1 Tbsp. of the rosemary, water, and desired amount of salt and pepper (keep in mind canned tomatoes will likely already have salt) in the baking dish.
 Sprinkle the pasta evenly over the tomato mixture, but don’t stir it in.
 Stirring will cause the pasta to sink where it will be more likely to stick to the bottom.

 Combine the remaining oil, rosemary and garlic and rub the mixture all over the leg of lamb.
 Sprinkle with a little more salt and pepper to taste.
 Tie the leg up with cooking twine and place it over the tomato mixture with the cut side down.
 Spoon some of the liquid over the top of the lamb.

 Place the baking dish in the oven, uncovered, and immediately reduce the heat to 350 F. Roast for 20 minutes per pound (this will be “medium done”), or to preferred result.
 Check on the pasta half-way through the cooking time and add hot water as needed if it looks like it is getting too dry (no more than 1/2 – 3/4 cup should be needed).
-Lightly cover the casserole dish with aluminum foil for 10 minutes to allow the roast to “rest” and the pasta to loosen from the dish.
+When the meat is cooked, remove from the oven and lightly cover the casserole dish with aluminum foil for 10 minutes to allow the roast to “rest” and the pasta to loosen from the dish.